 Finally, view the gauge field as assigning a group element to each oriented link.
 Under link reflection, $\Theta$ maps each link variable to another link variable or to its inverse.
 Since Haar measure on a compact Lie group is invariant under inversion $U\mapsto U^{-1}$ and under relabelling of factors, the product Haar measure $DU$ is $\Theta$-invariant. \end{proof}

-We now state the reflection--positivity criterion for the coupled DLR measure.
-In the concrete examples of Section~\ref{sec:full-action}, the total action $S=S_x+S_{\mathrm{fields}}$ is local on the abstract lattice and is $\Theta$--invariant by construction.
+We state the reflection--positivity criterion for the coupled DLR measure.
+In the concrete examples of \S\ref{sec:full-action}, the total action $S=S_x+S_{\mathrm{fields}}$ is local on the abstract lattice and is $\Theta$--invariant by construction (each prototype term is paired with its $\theta$--partner and then averaged), and the admissible set $\Xadm(a)$ is $\Theta$--stable.
 In the theorem we abstract these features and assume only locality, $\Theta$--invariance, and finite interaction range in the index--time direction.